Reducing Waste With Small Steps

 The reduction in items to be recycled means not as many items need to be transported to the recycling facility; therefore fewer vehicles are needed for pick-up and transporting.
 This leads to a smaller workload for the recycling facility, so they don’t have to run the machinery as much, and the plant uses less electricity.

 Wow, it’s a whole chain of events; who knew?
-And the more people who reduce their waste, the more of a difference it will make.
+And the more people who are reducing waste, the more of a difference it will make.Â

 Another reason to reduce your waste is because many items you use aren’t recyclable.
 This way there is less rubbish going into our landfill sites.